-Interest income in the three-month period ended June 30, 2008 decreased to \$10.2 million from \$14.9 million in the three-month period ended June 30, 2007 as the average interest rates on invested cash balances were at lower levels in the three-month period ended June 30, 2008.
-Interest expense in the three-month period ended June 30, 2008 was \$6.4 million due to the \$1.15 billion in 2.125% junior subordinated convertible debentures we issued in December 2007.
-There was no interest expense in the three-month period ended June 30, 2008 increased to \$2.7 million from \$0.8 million in the three-month period ended June 30, 2007 primarily related to market fluctuations in our trading securities and written put options as described in Note 3 to our consolidated financial statements.
+Interest income in the three-month period ended June 30, 2009 decreased to \$3.3 million from \$10.2 million in the three-month period ended June 30, 2008.
+The primary reasons for the reduction in interest income were lower interest rates on our invested cash balances and higher auction rate security write-downs in the three-month period ended June 30, 2009 compared to the prior year period.
+Interest expense related to our 2.125% junior subordinated convertible debentures in the three-month period ended June 30, 2009 was \$7.5 million compared to \$7.6 million in the three-month period ended June 30, 2008.
+Other income, net in the three-month period ended June 30, 2009 was \$5.7 million compared to other income, net of \$2.7 million in the three-month period ended June 30, 2008.
+The increase in other income, net was primarily related to a \$5.4 million gain on trading securities during the three months ended June 30, 2009 as a result of market fluctuations in the value of our trading securities and put options as described in Note 4 to our condensed consolidated financial statements.